 If you are over the age of 65, the reality is your auto insurance rates will generally go up.
 That doesn’t mean though that you can’t keep costs low.
 Here are a few ways to do that:

-65 is a common age to retire, meaning you are less likely to be commuting to a job which is the where the majority of miles are driven by people every week.
-Reducing the amount of miles you drive every year can save you lots of money on your rates.
+Sixty-five is a common age to retire, meaning you are less likely to be commuting to a job which is where the majority of miles are driven by people every week.
+Reducing the amount of miles you drive every year can save you significant money on your rates.
 Be sure to tell your insurance agent you only drive for 'pleasure' now, and not for a work commute.
 When you get a quote online, select 'leisure', and re-evaluate how many miles you'd be driving in your retirement.
 When we reduced the number of miles driven from the typical 12,000 to 7,500 in New York, rates decreased by 5% .

 Insurance companies offer accident prevention or safe driving courses that could end up saving you up to 10% on your premium.
-Online courses are quick and simple way to save money from the comfort of a home, and in-person classes are also available.
+Online courses are a quick and simple way to save money from the comfort of a home, and in-person classes are also available.
 The actual amount depends on where you live.
 The discount is actually mandatory in a few states once you turn 55 years old.
 In California, Florida, Pennsylvania, Washington, Tennessee, Minnesota, or Nevada you can find the classes on the DMV page.
 In Pennsylvania you are entitled to a 5% discount while in Minnesota you get a 10% discount.
 Classes in California, for example, typically cost about $20 to $40, so on a $1,000 premium you would be saving $100 if the discount is worth 10%.

 They aren't just for movie tickets.
-At certain auto insurance companies seniors can get discounts after they turn 55.
+At certain auto insurance companies, seniors can get discounts after they turn 55.
 Allstate offers a “55 and Retired” discount where seniors who are retired can save up to 10% on their rates.
 Farmers also has a similar discount.
-As with all car insurance discounts though, you will have to check if they are available in your state.
+As with all car insurance discounts, though, you will have to check if they are available in your state.

 If your insurer allows you to combine discounts, you could potentially accumulate 25% off your premiums.
 Considering the average jump between 60 and 70 year olds was 18%, you may actually be paying 7% less than what you were previously.
 As always, it is very important to shop around and find the best deal in your area.